DataSystemsGroupUT/dataeng/Streaming Data Engineering.md

 ## SQL-like Languages

-Prominent batch-processing solutions provide SQL interfaces e.g., Hive, PIG, SparkSQL.
+Prominent batch-processing solutions provide SQL interfaces, e.g., Hive, PIG, SparkSQL.
 The reasons include the access to a wider audience and all the benefits of declarative languages.
 Similarly, Stream Processing systems are migrating towards SQL-like languages.
 Can you guess what